 Fast facts about fire

-· Cooking is the leading cause home fires and home fire injuries, followed heating equipment.
+· Cooking equipment is the leading cause of home fire injuries, followed by heating equipment.

-· Smoking is a leading cause of civilian home fire deaths.
+· Smoking materials are the leading cause of home fire deaths.

-· Most fatal fires kill one or two people.
-In 2012, 8 home fires killed five or more people resulting in a total of 44 deaths.
+· Most fatal fires kill only one or two people.
+In 2013, 12 home fires killed five or more people resulting in a total of 67 deaths.

-· Almost three of five (60%) of reported home fire deaths in 2007 to 2011 resulted from fires in homes with no smoke alarms or no working smoke alarms.
+· Three out of five home fire deaths in 2007-2011 were caused by fires in homes with no smoke alarms or no working smoke alarms.

 · Working smoke alarms cut the risk of dying in reported home fires in half.